 Rating: 4.8 out of 5

 The Devil’s Bridge Trailhead is a great hiking trail in Sedona located at Devil’s Bridge Trail, Sedona, AZ 86336, and is quite beautiful despite the ominous name.

-The hiking trail is quite easy and has beautiful scenery dotted with red rocks.
-It’s tradition that hikers here take photos and leave them on the red rocks arch to commemorate their climb.
+The hiking trail is quite easy and has beautiful scenery dotted with surrounding red rocks.
+It’s a tradition that hikers here take photos and leave them on the red rocks arch to commemorate their climb.